tenthirtyone/chainexplorerlite/README.md

 - Production Data

   Up front, this would be a very write-heavy application.
-It would index the entire chain and afterward only write with the new blocks that come in.
+In product I would index the entire chain and afterward only write with the new blocks that come in.
 At which time it becomes read-heavy.

 - Caching